What Does it Take to Become an Obstetrical (OB) Nurse?

 OB nurses also work in urgent care clinics and community health clinics.
 In these settings, they might be the first healthcare professional a pregnant woman sees due to a lack of access to regular obstetrics care.
 The OB nurse will need to provide education along with care and will often be the person to point the patient to other resources that can help them in their pregnancy.

-According to the U.S. Bureau of Labor Statistics (BLS), registered nurses, including OB nurses, make an average annual salary of $77,460.
+According to the U.S. Bureau of Labor Statistics (BLS), registered nurses, including OB nurses, make a median annual salary of $75,330.
 Your exact salary will depend on factors like your education, experience, and certification, as well as the setting you work in.